-Each episode has 3 parts: a reading from a theoretical text on voice; a reflection/ conversation with a scholar on voices in our time of Covid19; and a practical vocal exercise from an expert.
+Each episode has 3 main parts: a reading from a theoretical text on voice; a reflection/ conversation with a scholar on voices in our time of Covid19; and a practical vocal exercise from an expert.
 (Additional transcripts coming soon.)
 Listen below.
 Also available on Spotify, Soundcloud, and Apple Podcasts.